Explicit non-asymptotic bounds for the distance to the first-order Edgeworth expansion: Improved bounds on Delta(n,E) under assumptions on the tail behavior of fSn

 Placing restrictions on the tails of $\caracfsum$ is not very common in statistical applications.
 However, this notion is closely related to the smoothness of the underlying distribution of $S_n$.
 Proposition~\ref{prop:charac_bound_differentiable} in the Appendix (which builds upon classical results such as~\cite[Theorem 1.2.6]{ushakov2011}) shows that the tail condition on $\caracfsum$ is satisfied with $p \geq 1$ whenever $P_{S_n}$ has a density $g_{S_n}$ that is $p-1$ times differentiable and such that its $(p-1)$-th derivative is of bounded variation with total variation $V_n := \mathrm{Vari}[g_{S_n}^{(p-1)}]$ uniformly bounded in $n$.
 In such situations, we can take $C_0 = 1 \vee \sup_{n \in \Nstar}V_n$.

 Although Corollary~\ref{cor:improvement_inid_case} is valid for every positive~$p$, it is only an improvement on the results of the previous section under the stricter condition~${p > 1}$, a situation in which $P_{S_n}$ admits a density with respect to Lebesgue's measure (second part of Proposition~\ref{prop:charac_bound_differentiable}).
-In particular when $p=2$, $a_n^{-p}$ is exactly of the order $n^{-1}$ and we obtain
+In particular when $p=2$, $a_n^{-p}$ is exactly {proportional to} $n^{-1}$ and we obtain